 Collection of Court Fines, Costs & Fees

-The Circuit Clerk's Office is responsible for the collection and disbursement of all fines, costs and fees assessed by the court.
+The Circuit Clerk’s Office is responsible for the collection and disbursement of all fines, costs and fees assessed by the court.
 We do not take credit card payments by phone, but payments can be made online through Our Website Here.
 Credit card payments made in our office must be a minimum payment of $25.00.
-A 3% credit card fee is assessed by our office on each transaction.
-Payments by cash are accepted in our office.
-Payments by check may be made by Illinois residents using a checking account through a local bank.
+A 3% credit card fee is assessed on each transaction.
+Payments by cash, money order or certified check are accepted in our office.

 Online court records can be viewed Online Here.
 Sealed and suppressed cases cannot be viewed on the Circuit Clerk’s website.